astalker/caledonian-stamps/index.md

 GCPS has decided not to produce a souvenir cover for the event, but an alternative cover will be produced on behalf of ASPS.

-## Access to meeting room at Strathclyde University
+## Access to meeting room at Glasgow Stamp Shop.

-As in previous years, evening meetings are held in the Graham Hills Building, Room GH542 at 7.30pm.
-Access is from Richmond Street and George Street - see the **Location** Page for directions.
-Due to changes in Strathclyde University control of access to buildings the door from George Street will be closed at 7pm and the door from the car park is via a key card.
-The door on Richmond Street opposite the Students' Union will always be open.
-To access the meeting room take the lift to floor 5.
-On leaving the lift turn immediately to the left and take the corridor across the top of the car park.
-At the end turn left and follow the corridor to room GH542.
-Access to the Graham Hills building car park will be available from 7pm.
-There is no parking charge for this facility.

-## Access to Afternoon meetings at Partick Burgh Hall

-Location of afternoon meetings is **Room 1, Partick Burgh Hall, 9 Burgh Hall St, Partick G11 5LW**.
-Room is to left as you enter through Main Entrance.
-Doors open from 1.15pm, meeting 1.30-3.00pm.
-See **Location** page for directions.

-Note that car parking is limited. and is metered.
-There is easy access from both Partick Underground Staion and the Partick Main Line Station - with only a short walking distance to the hall.
-There are also a number of frequent buses along Dumbarton Road from Glasgow City Centre and from Braehead Shopping Centre.
+The Glasgow Stamp Shop is in process of re-locating from its current premises to one next door and further deatils will be provided.
+It will still be at the top of West Nile Street in glasgow.
+Being in the centre of Glasgow there is easy access from the nearby main rialway stations (Queen Street and Central Station) as well as the glasgow Underground at Buchanan Street.
+On street parking is available in the evnings but is very limited.
+It is advised to use the car parks at the Concert Hall Multi Storey Car Park or the Buchanan Galleries Multi Storey Car Park.
+Freuet busses travel to the centre of Glasgow and the Buchanan Bus Station is nearby.
+All the car parks and bus station are a short walk to the Glasgow Stamp Shop.

+There is a lift as the room is upstairs.

 Full details and other detail of events and news about the hobby of stamp collecting in Scotland can be found on the [ASPS Web Site](https://www.scottishphilately.co.uk).

 ## Membership

-The current annual subscription is &pound;15 (an out of town subscription is also available).
-For session 2025 - 2026 there will be no subscriptions. **FREE MEMBERSHIP**.
+The annual subscription is &pound;15 (an out of town subscription is also available).
+It was agreed at the 2025/2026 AGM to re-instate the subscription.

 How to pay your subscripion